awestover/thoughts/content/2notes/P2P communication.md

 Nathan had a fun somewhat similar question --
 You have some cars on the hypercube $\{0,1\}^{n}$, they all want to drive somewhere (distinct), Give a locally-computable strategy that achieves $\mathsf{poly}(n)$ congestion and takes $\mathsf{poly}(n)$ time for the drivers.
 The solution is quite nice:
-- If destinations were random, then just flipping 1 bit at a time suffices.
+- If destinations were random, then just flipping 1 bit at a time in order suffices.
-- If destinations are adversarial, then first route people to random locations.
+- If destinations are adversarial, then first route people to random locations!

 ---